qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   generated, the better the labeling will be - but at a cost of rendering speed.
 Smaller number of candidates results in less labels placed but faster redraws.
-* :guilabel:`Text rendering`: sets the default value for labels rendering widgets when :ref:`exporting a map canvas <output_canvas_pdf>` or :ref:`a layout <create-output>` to PDF or SVG.
+* :guilabel:`Text rendering`: sets the default value for label rendering widgets when :ref:`exporting a map canvas <output_canvas_pdf>` or :ref:`a layout <create-output>` to PDF or SVG.
   If :guilabel:`Always render labels as text` is selected then labels can be